 Effective team communication will always yield great results.
-Everyone is happy, the work goes smoothly, the job is done excellently.
+Everyone is happy, the work goes smoothly, and the job is done excellently.

 Missing deadlines.
 Long messy email threads.
 No idea who will be working on what.
 Conflicts between team members.
 Poorly planned projects.
-Ideas not discussed enough.
+Ideas are not discussed enough.
 Scattered and missing files.
 Waiting for hours to get answers.
 Delayed feedback.
 And so on.

 Sounds familiar to you?